jsonmaur/node-crypto-extra/README.md

 <a name="decrypt"></a>
 ### decrypt (value, [secretKey])

+Decrypts a value that was encrypted using AES256-CTR.

-- `value` The AES256-CTR encrypted string you want to decrypt.
+- `value` The encrypted string you want to decrypt.
 - `secretKey` Optional.
 The secret key used to encrypt your value.
 Will fallback to the environment variable `ENCRYPTION_KEY`.

 ```javascript